pydata/pydata-cookbook/papers/scipy/scipy.rst

         (np.full_like(wpgrid, fill_value=wtpass),
          np.full_like(wsgrid, fill_value=wtstop)))

-The desired values are 1 in the pass band and 0 in the stop band.
+The desired values of the frequency response are 1 in the pass band and 0 in the stop band.
 Evaluated on the grid, we have

 .. code-block:: python